maatthc/jgandert_qmk_modules/predictive_tap_hold/README.md

 There are two prediction functions included that you could use in your `pth_predict_fast_streak_tap`:

 * `float pth_default_get_fast_streak_tap_prediction(void)`
   This correctly predicted 7.49 % of tap-holds in the training data to be taps.
-The remaining 92.51 % will be handled by the normal PTH logic.
+The remaining 92.51 % will be handled by the normal PTH logic, so it can still resolve to tap or hold.
 Conversely, it mispredicted 0.66 % of the training data as taps.

 * `float pth_conservative_get_fast_streak_tap_prediction(void)`
   This correctly predicted 3.46 % of tap-holds in the training data to be taps.
 The remaining 96.54 % will be handled by the normal PTH logic.
 Conversely, it mispredicted 0.29 % of the training data as taps.